KozakHou/KozakHou.github.io/_projects/5_project.md

 ## Conclusion

 In this project, we examined the feasibility of using Bi-GRU to predict the PM2.5 and PM0.3 concentration.
 The results show that the Bi-GRU model is able to predict the PM2.5 and PM0.3 concentration with a low RMSE.
-The model is able to send warning signal if the PM 2.5 ‘s prediction over the threshold (35
+The model is able to send warning signal if the PM 2.5 ‘s prediction over the threshold (35 $\mu g/m^3$) and the PM 0.3 ‘s prediction over the threshold (102 $\#/m^3$).

-$$
-\mu g/m^3
-$$

-) and the PM 0.3 ‘s prediction over the threshold (102
-$$
-\#/m^3
-$$

-).
 The model is retrained once a month to accommodate space variabilities to ensure the accuracy of the model acquired in the periodic space environment such as Solar Flare, Earth Rotation.
 In addition, we also discuss the difference between vanilla GRU and Bi-GRU, and the results show that the Bi-GRU model outperforms the vanilla GRU model in terms of RMSE.

 <br>